Amaka202/The-Shoppies/README.md

- This repo contains my solution to the Netlify Interns Challenge
+ This repo contains my solution to the Shopify Interns Challenge

  A webpage that a user can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.